Equal Justice Under Law

 American Council on Education [46]

-Despite these odds, Newcomb devotees remain dedicated to reopening the school, and backed by the Future of Newcomb College organization (www.newcomblives.com) they continue to press their case in court [47].
+Despite these odds, Newcomb devotees remained dedicated to reopening the school, and backed by the Future of Newcomb College organization (www.newcomblives.com), they continued to press their case in court [48].
+In August, 2008, a new lawsuit was filed naming Susan Henderson Montgomery as the "would-be-heir" to Mrs. Newcomb's estate, and the plaintiffs in Howard v.
+Tulane withdrew their case [49].
+Mrs. Montgomery is a descendent of one of Mrs. Newcomb's nephews in an uninterrupted line of succession [49].

 New Labor Policy